kaptandatasolutions/kaptandatasolutions.github.io/_posts/2024-10-09-Podcast-Starshot-By-Kaptan-data-solutions-Pylinac.md

 **Exactly.
 And that actually brings us to another really cool thing about Kaptan, their commitment to open-source tech.**

 Oh, right, right.
-You mentioned that before, pylonac being an open-source library.
+You mentioned that before, pylinac being an open-source library.
 What's the significance of that, like in this particular context?

 So by building their software on an open-source platform, Kaptan's basically saying, "Hey, we're all in this together."
 Transparency, collaboration, right?
 Anyone can access the code, which means researchers, developers, they can all build on it, improve it, who knows, maybe even adapt it for other stuff.